awsdocs/aws-certificate-user-guide/doc_source/gs-acm-validate-dns.md

    + You have permission to write to the zone hosted by Route 53\.
    + Your FQDN has *not* already been validated\.

-   If the **Create record in Route 53** button is missing or disabled, see [ACM Console Does Not Display "Create record in Route 53" Button](troubleshooting-route53.md)\.
-For more information about Route 53 record sets, see [Working with Resource Record Sets](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/rrsets-working-with.html)\.
+   If the **Create record in Route 53** button is missing or disabled, see [ACM Console Does Not Display "Create record in Route 53" Button](troubleshooting-DNS-validation.md#troubleshooting-route53-1)\.
-**Note**

    You cannot programmatically request that ACM automatically create your record in Route 53\.
 You can, however, make a AWS CLI or API call to Route 53 to create the record\.
+For more information about Route 53 record sets, see [Working with Resource Record Sets](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/rrsets-working-with.html)\.

 1. Add the record from the console or the exported file to your database\.
 For more information about adding DNS records, see [Adding a CNAME to Your Database](#dns-add-cname)\.
 You can choose **Continue** to skip this step\.
 You can return to it later by opening the certificate request in the console\.
 **Note**